 - 5.1.1 Written Request.
-The certificated air carrier or operator submits the operation request including the proposed chart to the principal inspector (PI) of the appropriate Flight Standards office or certificate-holding district office (CHDO).
-The PI should notify the NextGen Branch (AFS-480) for operational coordination within their specified area of operation.
-For operations outside of the appropriate Flight Standards office operational area, AFS-480 should coordinate with the controlling air traffic facility and Flight Standards office (if required) for the intended operational area.
-When the operator meets all of the requirements, the CHDO approves the operation and issues operations specifications (OpSpecs) or a letter of authorization (LOA).
-The CHDO may request support from another appropriate Flight Standards office or AFS-480 representative. - 5.1.2 Evaluation.
+The certificated air carrier or operator submits the operation request including the proposed chart to the principal inspector (PI) of the responsible Flight Standards office.
+The PI should notify the FPAG for operational coordination within their specified area of operation.
+For operations outside of the responsible Flight Standards office's operational area, the FPAG should coordinate with the controlling air traffic facility and Flight Standards office (if required) for the intended operational area.
+When the operator meets all of the requirements, the responsible Flight Standards office approves the operation and issues operations specifications (OpSpecs) or a Letter of Authorization (LOA).
+The responsible Flight Standards office may request support from another Flight Standards office or the FOG. - 5.1.2 Evaluation.
 The FAA will evaluate the requests to ensure that particular radar and Global Positioning System (GPS) or other navigation requirement combination meets minimum requirements, flightcrew training requirements are met, and helicopter and avionics maintenance requirements are adequate.
 FAA engineering flight test and evaluation are required if a radar is installed that has not previously been approved for obstruction avoidance with ground mapping mode.
 The application should include the following items: